Quicklinks

 *** In addition to being the temporary location for the Hamilton Town Hall, the house is occupied by the Hamilton Historical Society and the Wenham Museum’s Patton Family Archive.
 Please scroll down for how to contact these organizations.

-SUPPORT THE NEW PAVILION
+THE NEW PAVILION PROJECT

 Learn more about their organization by visiting www.massculturalcouncil.org